When to Plant Pumpkins [State-by-State Guide]

 Pumpkins do best in soil that is 65 to 95 degrees Fahrenheit.
 Keep in mind that soil holds heat better than air does and the soil temperature can differ from air temperature by 10 to 40 degrees.
 The best way to check if your soil is warm enough for pumpkins is to test it with a soil thermometer.

-Here’s the one I use.
+Here’s the soil thermometer I use.
 They don’t cost much and are worth having around.

 What Happens If You Plant Pumpkins in Cold Soil